maxijabase/mixUtilities/README.md

 A plugin that makes Discord announcements through an in-game command.
 Cvars are inside tf/cfg/sourcemod under the name of the plugin.
 To acquire the role code, mention it after a backslash: `\@role`, and copy the code that it generates.
 Make sure it is mentionable.
 Both role and webhook go between quotes.
+Use both number ones.
+Webhook 2 and Role 2 are an optional for a specific use.

 ## Connect String